-These TERMS AND CONDITIONS ("Terms and Conditions") shall apply to all Orders regarding the rental of goods, the sale of goods, and/or the provision of services which are issued to CRAIG INTERNATIONAL LIMITED, a company incorporated in Scotland (Company Number SC179863) having its registered office at 12 Queens Road, Aberdeen, Scotland, AB15 4ZT ("CI")
+These TERMS AND CONDITIONS OF SALE ("Terms and Conditions")shall apply to all Orders covering the rental of goods, the sale of goods, and/or the provision of services which are issued to CRAIG INTERNATIONAL LIMITED, a company incorporated in Scotland (Company Number SC179863) and having its registered office at Johnstone House, 52 -54 Rose Street, Aberdeen, AB10 1HA ("CI").

 1.1 "Affiliate" means any Subsidiary or holding company of any company or any other Subsidiary of such holding company.
 For the purposes of this definition, "holding company" shall have the meaning assigned to it under Section 1159 of the Companies Act 2006;

-1.2 "CI Group" means CI, CI' suppliers and Subcontractors, its and their Affiliates, and its and their directors, officers and employees (including agency personnel), but shall not include any member of the Customer Group;
+1.2 "CI Group" means CI, CI’s suppliers and Subcontractors, its and their Affiliates, and its and their directors, officers and employees (including without limitation agency personnel), but shall not include any member of the Customer Group;

 1.3 "Claim" means claims, liens, judgments, penalties, awards, remedies, debts, liabilities, damages, demands, costs, losses, expenses (including without limitation legal costs and expenses) or causes of action, of whatever nature;